codeBeefFly/DocsCollection/APA_PATH/20210716_apa_x3_parking.md

 ### 2. **modification on backward trajectory as correction trajectory** **(suggestion)**

-From 4959-40, we can observe that there are sometimes weird moves after car have already inside the slots, though it gives more desired final pose of the vehicle, forwarding out and reverting into the slot for a long distance is not necessary, we should consider shorten the path if necessary.
+From 4959-40, we can observe that there are sometimes weird moves after car have already parked inside the slots, though it gives more desired final pose of the vehicle, forwarding out of and reverting into the slot for a long distance is not necessary, we should consider shorten the path if necessary.